Cappuccino Cake with Buttercream Layers and Cappuccino Frosting

 Traditional homemade cakes are usually made with butter for the flavor and airiness in the cake.
 I use vegetable oil in this recipe instead of butter or lard.
 The oil, I’ve found, makes the cake much moister and more tender.
 The results of this recipe seem plenty light, so the added moistness makes oil the natural choice for me.

-Although there is an extra frosting to make, to me it is SO WORTH IT.
-I totally love a traditional buttercream icing, but this decadent cake dictates the use of silky chocolate like Ghirardelli or Callebaut.
 The buttercream gives the icing texture without overpowering the chocolate and leaves room for the just the right amount of cappuccino icing to create the perfect texture and flavor in your awesome bite of cake.
 Adding the expresso to the chocolate makes it richer and more beautiful.
 Don’t be tempted to skip that step.
 It makes the cappuccino frosting.

 This recipe makes a 4-layer cake that feeds 24.
 You need to know that because once you start making this cake, it will become a permanent request from family and friends.